Sri Aurobindo College

-Sri Aurobindo College is a constituent college of the University of Delhi in India.
-It was established in 1972, the birth centenary of the philosopher and poet, Sri Aurobindo.
-The college is situated in South Delhi in Malviya Nagar, in the vicinity of Qutab Minar, Sri Aurobindo Ashram, IIT (Delhi), NCERT and Qutab Institutional Area.
+Sri Aurobindo College is a constituent college of the University of Delhi in New Delhi, India.
+Established in 1972 to commemorate the birth centenary of the philosopher, poet and nationalist Sri Aurobindo, the college is located in Malviya Nagar in South Delhi.
+It is a co-educational public college offering undergraduate education in the humanities, social sciences, commerce and sciences.